humanitec/platform-orchestrator-use-cases/day-2-operations/impact-analysis/README.md

 >
 > While we are preparing the full use case implementation, you can already see the Platform Orchestrator in action with your own technology stack.
 [Book a session with us here](https://humanitec.com/schedule-demo).

-## Scenario: public S3 buckets incident

-Midweek rolls around and Alex the platform engineer is checking Grafana's security dashboards to make sure they are not accidentally on the front page of Hacker News.
-While doing so, he notices a new spike in "publicly accessible resources" flagged by their cloud posture scans.

-Wait… what?
-That number is supposed to be zero.
-Alex drills into the alert and sees the culprit: The module responsible for provisioning S3 buckets has a misconfiguration.
-It's setting the default ACL to `public-read`.

-Some workloads already consumed that module version.
-Others are on older versions.
-The blast radius is unclear.
-Alex introduces the fix in TF to enforce private access, and pushes the change.

-Now the big question is:

-How many environments are currently using the broken version?
-Which ones need to be updated?

-Alex jumps into the "impact analysis" view on the Platform Orchestrator, where he can see:

-- The workloads relying on the module, and exactly which environments are using it
-- and which teams own those workloads

-The snapshot looks something like:
+Rollout management in the context of the Humanitec Platform Orchestrator enables platform teams to safely and efficiently propagate infrastructure changes, such as security patches or configuration updates, across multiple environments.
+When a misconfiguration is detected in a shared module (for example, a module provisioning S3 buckets with incorrect access controls), the Orchestrator provides the ability to immediately assess the scope and impact of the issue.

+The Orchestrator’s impact analysis tools allow teams to visualize which workloads and environments are currently using the affected module version.
+This includes detailed insights into which environments are at risk, which are unaffected, and which teams are responsible for each workload.
+With this visibility, platform teams can:

-- Two dev environments for Team Atlas using the risky module
+- Identify all affected environments and workloads using the problematic module version
-- A staging environment for Team Nova on the same version
-- Four ephemeral environments for Team Mercury, two affected, two not
-- Production environments across all teams unaffected (thankfully using an older, safe version)

-The Humanitec Platform Orchestrator visualizes exactly which environments will be updated, which ones are safe, and what the delta looks like.
-Alex can finally breathe.
-He understands the scope of changes, and in case of a forced rollout, how much he might potentially break.
-No guessing.
-No sleuthing in repos.
+- Understand the exact scope (blast radius) of required updates, reducing uncertainty and manual investigation
+- Plan and execute targeted rollouts or forced updates, minimizing disruption and ensuring compliance
+- Maintain a clear audit trail of changes and updates across the platform

+By leveraging these capabilities, the Platform Orchestrator ensures that updates can be rolled out in a controlled and transparent manner, reducing the risk of widespread outages and enabling rapid incident response.
+This approach eliminates the need for manual repository checks or guesswork, providing a single source of truth for infrastructure state and change management.

 ## References